-Charity Intelligence's transparency metric will change to account for how "transparent" a charity's audited financial statements are.
+Charity Intelligence's financial transparency metric will change from just assessing the availability of charity financial statements to account for how "transparent" a charity's audited financial statements are.
 This change will take effect May 1, 2027.
 It will affect audited financial statements prepared and released after May 1, 2027.

-A charity's transparency score will decrease by 1 if the audited financial statements lack full information but instead require a user to access different documents.
+A charity's transparency score will decrease by 1 if the audited financial statements lack full information and require a user to access additional documents.
 Charity Intelligence feels that audited financial statements should be a full source of information.
-Donors shouldn't have to wait and access the T3010 annual filing to fill in the blanks.
+Donors shouldn't have to wait to access the T3010 annual filing to fill in the blanks.

-This change reflects the purpose of financial statements; "financial statements purpose is to meet the common information needs of external users" (AcSB Accounting Standards for Canadian Non-Profits 1001:01).
-And further more, "the objective of financial statements is to communicate information that is useful to ... contributors .. in making their resource allocation decisions and/or assessing management stewardship."
-(Accounting Standard Objective 1001.12)
+This change reflects the purpose of financial statements: "financial statements' purpose is to meet the common information needs of external users" (AcSB Accounting Standards for Canadian Non-Profits 1001.01).
+Furthermore, "the objective of financial statements is to communicate information that is useful to ... contributors ... in making their resource allocation decisions and/or assessing management stewardship" (Accounting Standards 1001.12).

 Reporting revenues by major sources: